ampproject/amphtml/spec/amp-html-components.md

 **layout**

-Defines the way the container is laid out. `layout=”responsive”` will let the container scale with the width of the parent container. `layout=”nodisplay”` indicates that the component should not be initially displayed by the runtime - for example, for an image that will appear in a lightbox when a trigger is tapped.
+Defines the way the container is laid out. `layout="responsive"` will let the container scale with the width of the parent container. `layout="nodisplay"` indicates that the component should not be initially displayed by the runtime - for example, for an image that will appear in a lightbox when a trigger is tapped.